Tandoori pizza is a flavor-packed fusion that will take your pizza game to the next level. Tandoori’s signature smoke and spice infuse each slice.

 - Marinate the chicken: After you cut the chicken into bite-sized pieces, add the chicken to the sauce you set aside and marinate in the fridge for 45 minutes to an hour.

-- Sear: Heat a pan over medium-high, add the marinated chicken to the hot pan, and cook for 5-8 minutes.
+- Sear: Heat a pan over medium-high, add the marinated chicken to the hot pan, and cook for 5 minutes on each side.
 During cook time, the pieces of chicken will develop a nice sear.

-- Assemble the pizzas: Spread the Greek yogurt-based sauce over each naan, followed by chicken, red onion, mango, and mozzarella cheese, which helps keep the toppings in place once it melts.
+- Assemble the pizzas: Spread the Greek yogurt-based sauce over each naan, followed by chicken, and mozzarella cheese, which helps keep the toppings in place once it melts.
 From there, pop it into a 400-degree oven to bake for 10 minutes.
+Top with red onion, mango, and cilantro.

 Variations, Substitutions, and Cooking Tips